mikaelhg/modern-mainstream-web-example/README.md

 Developers use Docker on their laptops, which should be relatively beefy, to run the various infrastructure components locally.

+If you genuinely can't afford the commercial version of IDEA, get the free community version of IDEA for backend development, and use [VS Code](https://code.visualstudio.com/) for frontend TypeScript development.
+It's not quite as good as IDEA, but it will do in a pinch.

 ### How to deploy into staging

 The ideal way to handle deployment into the shared development environment, or staging,